MHaringa/insurancerating/docs/reference/prepare_refinement.md

 - data:

-  Optional data.frame.
+  Optional data.frame with the same rows and model variables as the fitted GLM.
 If `NULL`, the data are retrieved from the model object.

 ## Value